 If you or someone you care about has experienced sexual harassment, sexual assault, or sexual exploitation, there are many resources available:

-- Confidential advocate– to schedule a meeting with the confidential advocate, click here or call 336-278-5009.
-The confidential advocate can also be reached by email at firstname.lastname@example.org.
+- Confidential advocate – to schedule a meeting with the confidential advocate, call Safeline at 336-278-3333 (24/7) or email a confidential advocate at firstname.lastname@example.org.